Book Your Hotel Stay

 A Step Back in Time

-Begin your day, with an invigorating and awe-inspiring trip to Wanuskewin Heritage Park, where 6,000 years of Northern Plains Indians history is celebrated.
-Enjoy bannock overlooking a beautiful natural setting.
+Begin your day with an invigorating and awe-inspiring trip to Wanuskewin Heritage Park, where over 6,000 years of Northern Plains Indians history is celebrated.
+Enjoy bannock in a beautiful natural setting.

 Continue your walk through history at the Western Development Museum.
-History comes alive as you are transported through 100 years of pioneer history in the museum’s representation of a typical Saskatchewan town: 1910 Boomtown.
+The past comes alive as you are transported through 100 years of pioneer history from 1910 Boomtown through the Winning the Prairie Gamble exhibit.
 For lunch, stop in at the Boomtown Café for prairie style cooking!

-Rich, colourful, cultural heritage on the prairies is displayed at the Ukrainian Museum of Canada: one of Canada's foremost cultural heritage museums.
+Rich, colourful, cultural heritage on the prairies is on display at the Ukrainian Museum of Canada.
 Afterwards, pay a visit to Saskatoon’s oldest building (1884) on its original site: the Marr Residence.
 Programming varies throughout the year and may include pioneer gatherings, storytelling and music, or even a rhubarb festival!

-For a taste of Saskatchewan, have dinner at The Granary.
-Menu includes uniquely Saskatchewan interpretations of traditional dishes.
-For local cuisine, sustainably linking a local farm to fork, try Souleio downtown.
+For a taste of Saskatchewan, have dinner at The Granary, where the menu includes uniquely Saskatchewan interpretations of traditional dishes.

 For the Love of Arts

-Calories is a great spot for a leisurely coffee and bagel, or light lunch before you visit the Saskatchewan Craft Council Gallery on Broadway.
-Stroll the avenue and stop in at the many unique shops that make up the Broadway District.
+Calories is a great spot for a leisurely coffee and bagel, or light lunch before you visit the Affinity Gallery (Saskatchewan Craft Council) on Broadway.
+Don't miss the many unique shops that make up the Broadway District.
 You'll be glad you did!

 Tour the Riversdale District and view the amazing wall murals and interesting sculptures that accentuate this culturally diverse area.
-While there, visit the new Saskatoon Farmers' Market to pick up some fresh produce and home-made crafts.
+While there, visit the Saskatoon Farmers’ Market to pick up some fresh produce and homemade crafts.

-Head back to the hotel and get freshened up for an entertaining evening out.
+Head back to the hotel and get ready for an entertaining evening out.

 The Great Outdoors